shinjaehyeok/e_detector_paper/README.md

 # e_detector_paper
-R scripts to generate examples and simulation results in the e-detector paper.
+R scripts to generate examples and simulation results in the following paper.

+**E-detectors: a nonparametric framework for sequential change detection**
+J. Shin, A. Ramdas, A. Rinaldo [arXiv](https://arxiv.org/abs/2203.03532)